esteful/arch_flow/readme.md

 ```
 dpkg --install rstudio-1.1.423-amd64.deb
 ```
+The following commands can be executed as normal user (non root).

 Clone the Arch Flow project to your computer.
 Open the terminal where you want to clone it and type: